tmillenaar/GridKit/_sources/contributing.rst.txt

     There are of course many ways of deploying software.
     In this example I will create a new virtual environment using Python's 'venv' package on an Ubuntu machine

-I'll assuming you now have a local version of the repository.
+Of course we start by cloning or forking from [GitHub](https://github.com/tmillenaar/GridKit).

-First go into the folder
+Then go into the folder
 ``cd GridKit``
 Now let's create a venv to use.